 You can get multiple fillings at once, depending on the severity of your cavities and your comfort.
 Many dentists do two to four fillings in one visit, but it’s best to discuss your needs with your dentist.

-Call Our Dental Office Today
+Call Our Office For Quality Dental Care Today